Get to know Minnesota’s rural resident recruitment initiatives

 Newcomers to Minnesota sometimes joke that “Minnesotans will give you directions to everywhere but their house.”
 But community leaders across the state are trying to change that.
 They’re designing regional campaigns that welcome newcomers to visit, live, work and get connected.

 It’s not just the "Minnesota nice" thing to do.
 It’s solid economic development strategy.
 Turns out, newcomers bring communities more than exotic potluck dishes.
 They add workers to a depleted workforce and children to school districts.
 A 2010 Extension analysis found that newcomer spending added $9.1 million to one rural regional economy, including 174 jobs and $7.2 million in labor income.
-And Extension’s 2016 examination of rural business succession found that 33 percent of those who bought rural business were new to town; an additional 12 percent had returned to their hometown to take over a business.
+And Extension’s 2016 examination of rural business succession found that 33 percent of those who bought rural businesses were new to town; an additional 12 percent had returned to their hometown to take over a business.

 Extension’s research has inspired rural leaders.
 They are actively marketing their rural communities and are intentionally welcoming newcomers.
 “Rural leaders are ready to try new things,” says Ben Winchester, an Extension educator who has spread the word that rural places are attracting 30-49 year olds.
 In response, 14 initiatives throughout the state are focused on resident recruitment and retention.
 And rural towns are developing local recruitment initiatives through Extension’s Making it Home program.